ModUDuke/Causal-Inference-Introduction/chapter3.md

 ```

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:3c1d77fe1a
-## Baseball Ad Campaign: Correlating Variables
+## Baseball Ad Campaign: Calculating an Average Treatment Effect
-Let's now determine if the Hammer's ad-campaign appears effective by assessing whether our treatment variable is positively correlated with our outcome variable.
-In analysis, you may see the treatment variable is called the **independent** variable (because we have the freedom to manipulate its value in an experiment), and the outcome variable is called the **dependent** variable (because its value **depends** on the treatment variable), so let’s use those terms.

-Use the `cor` function to discover whether our independent variable (a.k.a. treatment variable), `ads.served`, is correlated with our dependent variable (a.k.a. outcome variable), `attended`.

-*** =instructions
-- 1) Find the correlation between `attended` and `ads.served` in dataframe, `Baseball` with the `cor` function.
+Now that we've looked at some of the basics of the data, let's go ahead and calculate the average treatment effect of the social media ad campaign on baseball game attendance to determine if the Hammer's ad campaign appears effective.

+Although we have detailed information about exactly how many ads each participant had viewed, and a control group to compare to, let's really simplify our approach by just examining how whether individuals in the treatment group went to more baseball games during the months of the experiment (July, August, and September).
+Conduct the following steps:

+***=instructions
+- 1) Create a variable called `ExpMonths` in data.frame `Baseball` that indicates whether the month is during the ad campaign (July, August, and September) in logical (TRUE/FALSE) format.
+- 2) Calculate the ATE for individuals in the `Treatment` group by subtracting the average attendance (`attended`) of this group prior to the months of the experiment (`ExpMonths`==0) from the average attendance (`attended`) of this group during the experiment (`ExpMonths`==1).

 *** =pre_exercise_code
 ```{r}